THE LIFE OF SERVICE

 This is all about being a practical, clear-headed person and not a mush-head, air-head, space-cadet type of person who is not taking care of himself or herself properly, and thus not surviving well.

-Another common example is found in church volunteers, often.
-They sit and eat cookies and cake, and wonder why they are tired, overweight and really do not do as good a job as they could if they cared more for their health and were more practical about their service.
+A common example is found in church volunteers.
+They sit and eat cookies and cake, and wonder why they are tired, overweight and really do not do as good a job as they could if they followed the development program.

-Following a complete nutritional balancing program is an excellent step in the right direction.
+Following a complete development program is an excellent step in the right direction.
 Many articles on this website discuss this approach to health and healing.
 It teaches self-discipline, basic knowledge about the body and health, and sets one on the proper course.

 HONEST.
 You will find that to truly be of service, brutal honesty is quite important.
 Honesty is not easy!
 It means being honest and authentic with yourself, first, and being honest with others to the greatest extent possible.

-It means you must guard against little lies, exaggerations and deceptions that we are all tempted with to get what we want.
+It means you must guard against little lies, exaggerations and deceptions that easily creep into one’s thoughts.
 It also means to watch out for little lies you tell yourself to make you feel better, or to avoid discouragement.

 It means you must watch out for little untruths you spread around about your enemies, for example, because you think this will weaken them.
 It may weaken them, but often they backfire on you when the truth is found out and you are found out to be a liar.
 Honesty is thus a difficult lesson for anyone who wishes to be of service.

-Some people are naturally honest, and women tend to be more honest than men.
+Some people are naturally honest.
 Others must learn this lesson the hard way, so to speak, usually by failing at a task or being fired from a position of authority for overstepping, leaking information, exaggerating or doing something else unethical or dishonest.

 DIRECT AND OPEN WITH COMMUNICATION.
 This is another critical quality for the person who wants to perform service or be of service.
-This quality is related to honesty, but is somewhat different.
+This quality relates to honesty, but is somewhat different.
 It has to do with being direct and to the point, forthright, forthcoming, open and clear with communication.

 Many who wish to be of service are not clear and open about their intentions and their goals.
 As a result, the outcome is not nearly as good.
 Others are clear about their goals, but not about their methods, tactics, personal needs or other needs, so they fail on that account.

 So learning to be organized, direct, open with communication, forthright and forthcoming are very important qualities for the life of service.
-If you notice you are “hedging”, hemming and hawing, beating around the bush, as they say, let this go.
+If you notice you are “hedging”, hemming and hawing, or “beating around the bush”, let this go.
 Be clear and up front.

 A LOVER AT HEART.
 This is another essential quality of the person of service.
 In the context of this article, being a lover means to take life a bit easy, laugh at yourself now and then, be willing to give someone a hug if it is helpful, and learn to relax with people.